 All of Frank’s exclusions are listed on Frank's hospital cover pages.
 If it's excluded then you won’t be covered for that procedure.

 4. Do I need to pay an excess?

 An excess applies when you are admitted into hospital as a private patient.

 This excess is only payable one per calendar year.

 5. Am I covered for a single room?

-With Frank’s Best Hospital, Essentials Bundle and Starter Bundles you’re covered for hospital accommodation costs in a single or shared room in a recognised participating private hospital for the services included in the cover.
+With Frank’s Max Hospital, Top, Essentials Bundle and Starter Bundles you’re covered for hospital accommodation costs in a single or shared room in a recognised participating private hospital for the services included in the cover.